This resource was updated as part of the veterinary review process. It was originally published on April 19, 2018.

 P. rufescens infections are typically subclinical or mild, but serious illness is possible.
 P. rufescens is rare in North America.
 This parasite has a similar life cycle to M. capillaris.
 Infection can cause diarrhea, weight loss, mucopurulent nasal discharge, elevated respiratory rate, and increased respiratory sounds.

 Diagnosis of lungworm infections can be difficult.
 In addition to looking at clinical signs, a fresh fecal sample can be evaluated using the Baermann technique to identify larvae.
 Fecal samples should be fresh, and it’s best to collect feces directly from the rectum.
-If lungworm is suspected in a deceased resident, diagnosis can be made during a necropsy examination.
+If lungworm is suspected in a deceased resident, diagnosis can be made during a post-mortem examination.
 Damage from lungworm infections can lead to secondary infections.
 Your veterinarian can recommend an appropriate treatment based on the species of lungworm and also your sanctuary’s overall parasite management plan.
 M. capillaris may require higher doses or repeat treatment in order to kill immature worms.*

 Sources: